Nereuxofficial/egui-image-example/Readme.md

 to run the project.

 # Notes
-If you have any corrections or code improvements don't be afraid to open an issue or Pull Request
+If you have any corrections or code improvements don't be afraid to open an issue or Pull Request.
+I'll try to keep this repository up to date with the latest egui version.

 # Credits
 Photo by Ilia Bronskiy on Unsplash